-This Directive limits the maximum permitted concentration of lead, mercury, hexavalent chromium and brominated flame retardants (PBB & PBDE) to 0.1% and of cadmium to 0.01% in homogeneous materials.
-As of 22 July 2019, this list will be extended to include certain plasticizers (DEHP, BBP, DBP & DIBP) with a 0.1% limit in each case by the delegated Commission Directive 2015/863 of 31 March 2015.
+This Directive limits the maximum permissible concentration of lead, mercury, hexavalent chromium, brominated flame retardants (PBB & PBDE) and certain plasticisers (DEHP, BBP, DBP & DIBP) to 0.1% and of cadmium to 0.01% in homogeneous materials.

 Regulation (EC) No 1907/2006 of the European Parliament and of the Council of 18 December 2006 sets out provisions for the registration, evaluation, authorization and restriction of chemicals in order to ensure a high level of protection for human health and the environment, including the promotion of alternative methods of assessing hazards posed by substances, and to ensure the free movement of substances in the internal market while improving competitiveness and innovation.